 Example of the team space

-Your name is Janey Smith and you’re in the design department of Pepo Inc. You just joined your Dropbox Business team.
+Your name is Janey Smith, and you're in the design department of a company named Company.
+You just joined your Dropbox Business team.

-In your Dropbox account, you see a team space called Pepo Inc. When you click Pepo Inc, you see several folders:
+In your Dropbox account, you see a team space called Company.
+When you click this, you see several folders:

 The team space is accessible to the entire team, but that doesn’t mean that all team members have access to all content.
 You can have different permissions to folders: